 1. Eliminate the problem

+If you find a squirrel in your home or evidence that they have been there, act right away.
 We recommend contacting a wildlife removal professional who will handle squirrel removal in a humane manner.
-This might be a little expensive, but letting a professional handle the problem will ensure results.
-Sealing the hole on your own could result in trapping the squirrel inside your home, or causing the squirrel to simply gnaw its way in through a new entry point.
-Either way you are a looking at additional damage and costs.
+This might be a little expensive, but letting a professional handle the problem will mean you get the results you need.
+If you seal the hole on your own you could end up trapping the squirrel inside your home, or cause it to gnaw its way in through a new entry point.
+Either way, you are a looking at additional damage and costs.

 2. Seal holes

-Once you are confident the squirrels are gone you can begin sealing up the holes in the roof and eaves.
+Once you are confident that there are no more squirrels in your home, seal up the holes in the roof and eaves.
 Foam insulation and caulk work well to seal smaller holes, but for larger gaps it might be necessary to use new lumber and wire mesh.
-Use a strong construction adhesive around edges to ensure no gaps remain.
+Squirrels can squeeze into tiny spaces!
+Use a strong construction adhesive around the edges to make sure that no gaps remain.

 3. Check for chewed wiring

 Squirrel damage to your home can include chewed wiring.
-While you are in the attic clearing away twigs and leaves use a flashlight to check expose wiring for signs of gnawing.
-If you see that a squirrel has chewed on wiring contact an electrician to inspect the damage and make necessary repairs as soon as possible.
+While you are in the basement or attic clearing away twigs and leaves, use a flashlight to check exposed wiring for signs of gnawing.
+If you see that a squirrel has chewed on wiring, contact an electrician to inspect the damage and make necessary repairs as soon as possible.

 4. Clean up your attic

-The leaves and twigs squirrels use to build a nest can be a fire hazard.
-It’s important to go up into your attic and removal anything a squirrel may have brought in during the time it was living in your home.
-If your attic is currently empty, consider renovating it completely to add extra square footage in your home.
+The leaves and twigs squirrels use to build their nests can be a fire hazard.
+It’s important to go into your basement or attic and remove anything a squirrel may have brought in during the time it was living in your home.
+If the space is currently empty, consider a complete renovation to add extra square footage to your home.

 5. Remove damaged insulation

-Shredded insulation may be too thick for a shop-van.
-Wear long sleeves, gloves, protective eye wear and a face mask while bagging damaged insulation.
+Shredded insulation may be too thick for a shop-vac.
+Wear long sleeves, gloves, protective eyewear and a face mask while bagging damaged insulation.
 Seal all bags securely before placing them out with your trash.

 Take Care of Squirrel Damage Right Away

-Repairing squirrel damage to homes as soon as possible is important to ensure smaller problems do not become larger, more expensive problems.
-Some of the tips we provided above is work that the homeowner can do on their own, while other repairs should be completed by a certified professional.
+Repairing squirrel damage to homes as soon as possible is important so that smaller issues do not become larger, more expensive problems.
+You may be able to complete some of the items detailed above on your own, while other repairs should be completed by a certified professional.